silvanm/silvan50/memory-bank/activeContext.md

         * The new JSON serialization format where transitions are nested within each slide object.
     * All tests are currently passing after these adjustments.

+11. **Info Icon UI Improvements (January 2025):**
+    * Doubled the size of the info-icon-container from 12px to 24px (`ICON_SIZE = 24`)
+    * Fixed color inconsistency by hardcoding the icon background to black (`#000000`) and text to white (`#ffffff`)
+    * Removed dynamic color behavior that was changing the icon color based on slide dominant colors
+    * Removed unused `dominantColor` state and related setter calls to clean up the code
+    * All changes tested and verified to build successfully without TypeScript errors

 **Next Steps:**

 * Build new frontend from scratch with support for the standardized triangle transitions, including the initial black slide.